Email is very much alive and kicking

 - Hotmail gets 39% of the traffic to Live.com.

 - Yahoo Mail gets 20% of the traffic to Yahoo.com.

-If any of these companies chose to discontinue their webmail services, they would suffer financial devastation through the loss of advertising revenue and valuable user behaviour statistics.
-They would also lose the ability to influence user behaviour through additional offerings such as Google Buzz.
+If any of these companies chose to discontinue their webmail services, they would suffer financial devastation through the loss of advertising revenue and valuable user behavior statistics.
+They would also lose the ability to influence user behavior through additional offerings such as Google Buzz.